 Parliament for 90 years enforced a White Canada immigration policy intended to create an all-Caucasian society, literally a Great White North.
 It was built on crude and false assumptions of racial characteristics.
-Lawmakers and educators rarely speak of it today though the painful topic has inspired excellent academic research like White Settler Reserve, a new exposé of attempts to create a Nordic master race on the Prairies.
+Lawmakers and educators rarely speak of it today though the painful topic has inspired excellent academic research like White Settler Reserve, an exposé of attempts to create a Nordic master race on the Prairies.

 It was a “special experiment of immigrant colonization”, newspapermen wrote in 1875.
 Cabinet subsidized Icelandic immigrants to colonize the southwest shore of Lake Winnipeg on territorial lands of the Cree, Ojibwe and Métis.
 Among the 19th century settlers were the great-great-grandparents of Prof. Ryan Eyford of the University of Winnipeg, who chronicles the experiment in a crisp narrative.

 “Contemporary European racial theories posited that Icelanders should be part of the dominant race,” writes Eyford.
 “Canadian elites typically believed that ‘northern peoples’ were ideally suited to become colonists and future citizens, and thus the Icelanders were recruited and settled in the Northwest.”

 Some 285 Icelanders were the first to arrive in 1875.
 Governor General Lord Dufferin called them “the grand old Norse race”; “They very much resemble the Norwegians,” wrote Dufferin.
 “They are quiet peaceable folk, Lutheran in religion, but not fanatical.”